TusharSo1/Netflix-Content-Analysis-by-SQL/README.md

 ### 2. Information about dataset -
 https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies?select=titles.csv

-This dataset has two files containing the titles (titles.csv).
+This dataset has containing the titles (titles.csv).
 This dataset contains +5k unique titles on Netflix with 15 columns containing their information, including :

 id: The title ID on JustWatch.
 title: The name of the title.